top of page

 Will Your Business Be a Priority?

-• Depending on the size of the agency you work with, they may have anywhere from 20-30 active clients, meaning each strategist or account manager could oversee anywhere from 6-7 active brands—at one time.
+• Depending on the size of the agency you work with, they may have anywhere from 20-30 active clients, meaning each strategist or account manager could oversee anywhere from 6-10 pieces of business—at one time.
 Do you want to be a big fish in a small pond or one in a sea of many?
 How will you know you are a priority?

 • Is the agency’s model customer-centric and flexible enough to service your account by bringing in the right experts outside of their dedicated employees?

-When Selecting a Branding Agency What Criteria Do You Use?
+When Selecting a Marketing Research or Content Agency What Criteria Do You Use?

 What is important to you?
 And how easy has it been for you to distinguish one agency’s offerings from another?